 Market penetration may mean focusing on current products and current markets to increase market share.
 A good example of a company that has demonstrated success in market penetration is the American company Under Armor - a manufacturer of footwear, clothing and sports accessories.
 Competing with world-famous brands, this relatively young company, founded in 1996, constantly focused on activities that would enable it to become a leader.

 This strategy required decisive and consistent actions in terms of pricing, promotion and distribution.
 Under Armor promoted its products through sponsorship agreements with famous athletes, teams and college sports teams.
 As a result, the company achieved great success - especially in relation to its main competitors, i.e. Nike and Adidas - in the fight for its share in the fitness clothing market.
-According to estimates, it should continue to strengthen its position brand image offering some of the most efficient, most trendy and most innovative clothing products.
+According to estimates, it should continue to strengthen its image as a brand offering some of the most efficient, trendy and innovative clothing products.

 Market penetration examples